mojics/angular-flash-message/README.md

 });
 ```

-But you have to put first the Angular flash directive, insert this code snippet anywhere on your AngularJS App:
+You also need to insert Angular flash directive html code  on your AngularJS application:

 ```javascript
 <angular-flash></angular-flash>
 ```

 ## Supported classes

   * Error